tweepy/tweepy/docs/api.rst

    :param compression: Whether or not to use GZIP compression for requests
    :param wait_on_rate_limit: Whether or not to automatically wait for rate
                               limits to replenish
-   :param wait_on_rate_limit_notify: Whether or not to print a notification
-                                     when Tweepy is waiting for rate limits to replenish
    :param proxy: The full url to an HTTPS proxy to use for connecting to
                  Twitter.